dbialek2/spark/docs/cloud-integration.md

 1. The time to rename may be `O(data)`.
 If the rename is done on the client, the time to rename each file will depend upon the bandwidth between client and the filesystem.
 The further away the client is, the longer the rename will take.
+1. Recursive directory listing can be very slow.
+This can slow down some parts of job submission and execution.

 Because of these behaviours, committing of work by renaming directories is neither efficient nor reliable.
 There is a special output committer for Parquet, the `org.apache.spark.sql.execution.datasources.parquet.DirectParquetOutputCommitter` which bypasses the rename phase.

 *Critical* speculative execution does not work against object stores which do not support atomic directory renames.
 Your output may get